v-rinda/Vrinda_RestAPI/README.md

 # Backend API for User Authentication and Registration using Spring Boot and JWT Tokens

-create a backend for a login and signup REST API with security features and web tokens for authentication.
-You will be using the H2 database for this assignment, and the project should be built on the Spring Boot framework
+Create a backend for a login and signup REST API with security features and web tokens for authentication.
+We will be using the H2 database and Spring Boot framework

 ## Installation and Setup